garunski/validnames/email-integration-phases/phase-9-final-polish.md

 ## Overview

-This phase focuses on final styling improvements, environment validation, comprehensive documentation, and logging for the email integration system.
+This phase focuses on final styling improvements, environment validation, comprehensive documentation, for the email integration system.

 ## Tasks